Skip to main content

 3rd January: The fatal stabbing of Olly Stephens (2021)

-Olly Stephens was a thirteen-year-old schoolboy fatally stabbed not far from his home in Reading, Berkshire.
-The police investigation found a fourteen-year-old girl had lured him to the field where he was attacked by two boys aged thirteen and fourteen.
-In July 2021, the two boys were convicted of murder and sentenced to a minimum of twelve and thirteen years of imprisonment.
+Olly Stephens was a 13-year-old schoolboy fatally stabbed not far from his home in Reading, Berkshire.
+The police investigation found a 14-year-old girl had lured him to the field where he was attacked by two boys aged 13 and 14.
+In July 2021, the two boys were convicted of murder and sentenced to a minimum of 12 and 13 years of imprisonment.
 The girl who lured Olly to the field was also convicted of manslaughter.

 The murder gained considerable media attention because of the calculated nature of the attack and the young age of those involved.
 It led to more scrutiny of the use of social media and his parents called for better regulation of social media companies.
 None of the perpetrators of the crime can be named due to their age.